andyphillips404/awplab-core/README.md

     com.awplab.core.scheduler.volatile.threads = 10
 </config>
 ```
-**Scheduler Commands**
+### Scheduler Commands

 The library has built in some Karaf commands to help manage list running and scheduled jobs.
+These commands can be found with the prefix scheduler:*

-**Event Admin Topics**
+### Event Admin Topics

-All schedulers managed by the scheduler are registered with a EventAdminListener that will post event admin events for all listened events.
+All schedulers managed by the scheduler are registered with listeners that send event admin events.
 A list of topics is found in SchedulerEventTopics

-## Jersey Rest Server
+# Jersey Rest Server

 Jersey is the JAX-RS reference implementaton for RESTful web services.
 The focus of this library is to allow for services to register itself other classes or singletons as JAX-RS service providers.